26 interesting facts about Poland

 Interesting facts about Poland

-1. Poland is a country in Central Europe bordering Belarus, Czech Republic, Germany, Lithuania, Slovakia and Ukraine.
+1. Poland is a country in Central Europe that borders Belarus, the Czech Republic, Germany, Lithuania, Slovakia, and Ukraine.

 A map of Poland